 I'm trying to get into mineral water as a way of weaning myself off soda.
 I drink a lot of diet soda, and occassionally full calorie soda, and frankly the aspartame and sugar are just awful for me.
 So I've been experimenting with various sparkling waters (still water is great, but gets boring quickly.)
 So far San Pellegrino is my favorite, a 750 ml bottle matches my fluid needs for a decent meal pretty well, but I'm open to suggestions if any of you folk have them.

 Yes it's ridiculous to spend $1.50 on a bottle of water, but seeing as whenever I try to drink just tap water I get bored and soda is pretty deadly, it seems like one of those wasteful habits I can live with.
-Americans are short because of our shitty diets and unequal wealth distribution.

 I left my mom's house at about 2 o'clock this afternoon, with a specific mission in mind.
 That mission was to go to Circuit City and obtain a new bag for my laptop (I am currently using a crappy old bag that's extremely uncomfortable on my bulky torso.)